VicenteJankowski/PointeeGame/README.md

 # PointeeGame

 Welcome to PointeeGame!
 PointeeGame is a simple CLI game.

-As a player, you get checkerboard of 15x15 size.
-Each field of checkerboard contains a coupon with Pointee.
+As a player, you get a checkerboard of 15x15 size.
+Each field of checkerboard contains a coupon with a Pointee.
 All Pointees have the same value of 1 point.
-At the begining of a game you have to select field you would like to redeem at the end.
-Your goal is to store as many points on selected field as possible.
+At the beginning of a game you have to select a field you would like to redeem at the end.
+Your goal is to store as many points on the selected field as possible.

 The tricky part is, there is a bird flying on the checkerboard and Pointees are afraid of it.
-Each times bird approaches to a field, all Pointees jump to random adjectent field.
-The bird is flying on checkerboard radomly, until it jump off.
+Each time a bird approaches a field, all Pointees jump to a random adjacent field.
+The bird is flying on the checkerboard randomly, until it jumps off.
 Pointees can't jump off the checkerboard.

 ## Installation